Change settings in Safari on Mac

-Use Safari preferences to make browsing the internet work best for you.
+Use Safari settings to make browsing the internet work best for you.

-In the Safari app on your Mac, choose Safari > Preferences, then click a preference pane:
+In the Safari app on your Mac, choose Safari > Settings, then click a settings pane:

 AutoFill: Select to automatically fill previously saved contact information on forms, automatically enter previously saved user names and passwords when revisiting websites and automatically enter previously saved credit card information on webpages.